SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 The **INSERT INTO** statement now has **distinct_ip_addresses** and the **SELECT** now has **hll_add_agg(hll_hash_text(ip_address))** AS **distinct_ip_addresses** added into the rollup_http_request function. **hll_add_agg** populate the hll object with the distinct ip addresses.

-3.In the Psql console copy and paste the following to execute the updated function.
+3.Open **New Query**, then copy and paste the following to execute the updated function.

 ```
 SELECT rollup_http_request();